1760 - British operations in Bengal

 Meanwhile, no sooner had terms been arranged with Kuddum Hassain than Mir Jafar's attention was directed towards his eastern frontier, where a large body of Maratha cavalry, under the notorious and dreaded chief Sheobut, had appeared with the avowed intention of assisting the Emperor if he should approach Murshidabad, Mir Jafar's capital.

 However, Shah Alam II did not follow up his victory, or, beyond doubt, the city would have fallen into his hands.
 Ram Narian, full of regret, now busied himself in improving the defences of Patna, and knowing that Major Caillaud must be near at hand, finessed to gain time, he sent to the Emperor saying that he wished to enter into negotiations, but that at present his wounds prevented him from personally paying his respects.

-On February 19, the joyful news reached Patna that Major Cailland, with the British force, was close at hand.
-In the meantime the Emperor, elated with his success in having, as he was pleased to think, subdued the British Army, contented himself with making only a half-hearted attack on Patna, which he discontinued as soon as he heard of the near approach of the British reinforcements.
+On February 19, the joyful news reached Patna that Major Cailland and Miran, with their combined forces, were was close at hand.
+In the meantime the Emperor, elated with his success in having, as he was pleased to think, subdued the British army, contented himself with making only a half-hearted attack on Patna, which he discontinued as soon as he heard of the near approach of reinforcements.

 Battle of Seerpore